Sinthya01/VSTS-vscode-extension/TFVC_README.md

 ### *What is the difference between a Local and Server workspace?
 How can I tell which one I'm working with?*
 You can read about the differences between the two in [our documentation](https://www.visualstudio.com/en-us/docs/tfvc/decide-between-using-local-server-workspace).
 Using `tf.exe` on Windows, you can determine which type of workspace you have by running `tf workfold` from the folder where your workspace resides.
-When you do, a dialog box similar to the one below will be displayed and you can see the type of workspace in the `Location` field.
+When you do, a dialog box similar to the one below will be displayed and you can see the type of workspace in the `Location` field (you may need to click the `Advanced >>` button).
+To change the type of workspace, update the `Location` field and click `OK`.

 ![Visual Studio Team Services extension](assets/tf-workspace-dialog.png)